 It’s not always easy to figure out when water damage is and isn’t covered by your policy.

-Standard home insurance policies require water damage to be sudden and internal, with the requirement that the water has never touched the outside ground.
-This means the water damage must be the result of one of the 16 perils covered by homeowner’s insurance, such as sudden and accidental tearing, cracking, burning, or bulging of a steam, heating, AC, or automatic fire protection system.
+Standard home insurance policies cover water damage if it is sudden and internal, with the requirement that the water has never touched the outside ground.
+This means the water damage must be the result of one of the 16 perils covered by homeowners insurance, such as sudden and accidental tearing, cracking, burning or bulging of a steam, heating, AC or automatic fire protection system.

 - Rain or snow storm

 - Plumbing: burst pipes, frozen plumbing, faulty plumbing, accidental overflow